sayohelloworld/sayohelloworld/README.md

 Hi there!

-I'm Sayonara (but you can call me Sayo), a CS student passionate about technology, coding, and learning new things.
+I'm Sayonara (but you can call me Sayo), a CS student passionate about tech, coding, and learning new things.
 I'm also kind of a study nerd... uuuuuh 😭✌️

 Here, you'll find some of the cool projects I work on in my free time.